 Coastal regions around the world are home to several industries, which create many jobs.
 They also host diverse ecosystems, while attracting tourists.
-However, coastal regions are exposed to many climate-related hazards - sea level rise, coastal erosion, high-tide flooding, storm surge, inland flooding and tsunamis.
+However, coastal regions are exposed to many climate-related hazards - sea level rise, coastal erosion, high tide flooding, storm surge, inland flooding, and tsunamis.
 The first three coastal hazards were already covered in the previous article, and now we will discuss the rest.

-When hurricanes and other severe storms move toward the land from the ocean, low pressure and strong winds can push considerable water volumes onto the coast.
+When hurricanes and other severe storms move toward the land from the ocean, low pressure, and strong winds can push considerable water volumes onto the coast.
 Storm surges can produce water levels much greater than a normal high tide, which results in extreme coastal and inland flooding.

 The most critical conditions occur when a storm surge arrives at the same time as a high tide.
 Hurricane Sandy in 2012 was an example of this, when water level rose over 20 feet above mean sea level.
-The local vulnerability to storm surge will depend partly on the shape of the ocean floor in that specific region.
+The local vulnerability to storm surges will depend partly on the shape of the ocean floor in that specific region.
 The National Hurricane Center provides many resources, including a series of maps for people in hurricane-prone areas, which illustrate storm surge risk.

 Water can cause severe damage to structures and buildings, considering that it weighs around 1,700 pounds per cubic yard.
 Therefore, when structures are exposed to large waves, they may not withstand the resulting forces.
-Additional impacts of storm surge include:
+Additional impacts of storm surges include: